 Many of the best day trips from Austin also lend access to nearby outdoor attractions.
 Hiking trails at Hamilton Pool in Dripping Springs or Pedernales Falls in Johnson City, are worth the short drives all on their own.
 And, thanks to Austin's winter-less climate, these outdoor destinations are hot spots throughout the year.

 For another big city to explore outside of Austin, San Antonio is an 80-mile drive.
 Close enough to cover in a day, a few top attractions in San Antonio include the San Antonio Riverwalk and The Alamo.

 Plan your sightseeing adventures with our list of the best day trips from Austin.

 1. New Braunfels

 Schlitterbahn Waterpark offers another popular aquatic attraction in New Braunfels.
-This massive water park features sections that use spring-fed water of the Comal River nearby.
+This massive water park features sections fueled by the spring-fed water of the Comal River nearby.

-Thirty-minutes north of Austin, the charming city of Georgetown is home to one of the most beautiful town squares in Texas.
+The charming city of Georgetown is 30-minutes north of Austin and home to one of the most beautiful town squares in Texas.
 Local shops and restaurants comprise the historic facades of downtown Georgetown and sell everything from baked goods to antique collectibles.